ozyurtf/agentic-data-assistant/README.md

 # Redis
 REDIS_HOST=localhost
 REDIS_PORT=6379

+# Set the maximum file size allowed for uploading
+MAX_FILE_SIZE_MB=100

+# Set how long cached data should stay in Redis (in seconds)
+CACHE_TTL_SECONDS=3600

+# Set the number of message types that can be processed in a single request.
+MAX_MESSAGE_TYPES=3
 ```

 **Warning**: It's recommended to use Docker for the most stable experience.
 Running locally may sometimes result in issues with file uploads that can cause page refreshes or processing failures.
 The Docker version provides better isolation and consistent behavior.